mwszekely/preact-prop-helpers/README.md

        }
    });

-   const {
+   // Those were the parameters, these are the return types: const {
        // Spread these props to the HTMLElement that will implement this grid behavior props,
        // The child row will useContext this, so provide it to them. context,
+       // This is what `useRovingTabIndex` returned; use it for whatever you need:
        rovingTabIndexReturn: {
            // Call to focus the grid, which focuses the current row, which focuses its current cell. focusSelf,